x-tabdeveloping/turftopic/papers/topeax/main.typ

 == Clustering Topic Models

-Neural text embeddings are easier to cluster than bag-of-words document vectors, and this has allowed researchers to conceptualize topic modelling as discovering clusters of document in embedding space and post-hoc term importance estimation.
+Neural text embeddings are easier to cluster than bag-of-words document vectors, and this has allowed researchers to conceptualize topic modelling as discovering clusters of documents in embedding space.

-#figure(
-  image("figures/clustering_models.png", width: 100%),
-  caption: [Schematic overview of clustering topic models' steps.], ) <clustering_topic_models>

-The Top2Vec model @top2vec relies on a multi-stage pipeline (see @clustering_topic_models) for discovering interpretable topics in embedding spaces.
+The Top2Vec model @top2vec relies on a multi-stage pipeline for discovering interpretable topics in embedding spaces.
 Document embeddings are first reduced to a lower dimensionality using a manifold learning technique called UMAP @umap.
 Next, documents are clustered using a density-based technique called HDBSCAN @hdbscan, which in theory, can also determine the number of clusters empirically.
 After discovering clusters, Top2Vec assigns importance to words based on their proximity in embedding space to topic vectors, which are centroids of the discovered clusters.
 More recently, #cite(<ctop2vec>, form: "prose") have used a sliding window over BERT embeddings to get clusters of contextualized document chunks, introducing c-Top2Vec.
 The clustering methodology and term-importance estimation schemes, however, remain the same.

 #align(center)[$t_k = frac(sum_(d in T_k) x_d, |T_k|);  beta_("kj") = cos(t_k, w_j)$]
 where $t_k$ is the embedding of topic $k$ and $x_d$ is the embedding of document $d$, $T_k$ is the set of documents in topic $k$, $w_j$ is the embedding of term $j$ and $beta_("kj")$ is the importance of term $j$ in topic $k$.

 BERTopic @bertopic is a very similar model, with the only difference being that it uses a weighting scheme called c-TF-IDF (see @c_tf_idf for formula) for computing term importance instead.
-This is done, as Top2Vec makes the assumption that clusters are spherical, which is likely not the case with a density-based model like HDBSCAN.
+This approach is more theoretically correct, as Top2Vec makes the assumption that clusters are spherical, which is likely not the case with a density-based clustering model.

-Since users will commonly find that these topic models discover a larger number of topics than they find useful for their analysis.
+Users will commonly find that these topic models discover a larger number of topics than they find useful for their analysis.
 In order to combat this, both methods have a _hierarchical topic reduction_ method.
 In both cases, users have to specify how many topics they would like to have in the end, and then clusters are merged until this desired number is reached.
 BERTopic utilizes agglomerative clustering with average linkage, while Top2Vec merges the smallest cluster to the closest one based on centroid proximity.

-Although the clustering topic models have been enjoying recent success in academia (BERTopic has at the time of writing 3726 citations on Google Scholar, while Top2Vec has 827), they are plagued by a number of problems.
+Although the clustering topic models have been enjoying popularity in academia (BERTopic has at the time of writing 3726 citations on Google Scholar, while Top2Vec has 827), they are plagued by a number of problems.
 #cite(<proxann>, form: "prose") found, using extensive human evaluation, BERTopic no better than older models like LDA. #cite(<s3>, form: "prose") found that BERTopic often includes stop-words in topics, and Top2Vec is usually negatively affected by higher-dimensional embeddings.
 In addition, these models have usually been evaluated in a setting where the topics were reduced hierarchically, including the original papers.
 Our knowledge is limited on how well these models perform when they have to determine the number of topics themselves, and how well they recover clusters in corpora.

 This papers' contributions can be summarized as follows:
 Firstly, I evaluate these models in a free-clustering scenario, without specifying the number of clusters, both on how well they match gold cluster labels, as well as topic quality.
-Secondly, they are evaluated based on their sensitivity and hyperparameters.
+Secondly, they are evaluated based on their sensitivity to subsampling and hyperparameters.
-And thirdly, I introduce a novel method, termed Topeax, which outperforms Top2Vec and BERTopic on these tasks.
+And thirdly, I introduce a novel method, Topeax, which outperforms Top2Vec and BERTopic on these tasks.

 = Model Specification

 I introduce Topeax, a novel topic modelling approach based on document clustering.
-The model differs in a number of aspects from traditional clustering topic models like BERTopic and Top2Vec.
 The model is implemented in the Turftopic Python package @turftopic, following scikit-learn API conventions @sklearn_api.
 Example usage, along with figure and keywords are presented in @example_code.
+This section will outline how Topeax discovers topics.

 #figure(
   image("figures/peax.png", width: 100%),